SternLabTAU/SternLab/minion/association_tests/README.md

 To transform the identified **positions** into specific **variants**, use variant_association_test.py.
 The script uses the blasts dataframe and mutations dataframe created in steps 2-3.
-The script also gets the positions to analyze in the format of csv with no header where every row is a position to analyze (option p) as created by normalized_chi2_get_positions.py.
-The script writes the chi-square results and the final variant list to the output directory in chosen_variants.csv.
+The script also gets the positions to analyze as created by normalized_chi2_get_positions.py.
+The script writes the chi-square results to the output directory, as well as the final variant list in chosen_variants.csv.
    - usage: variant_association_test.py [-h] -b INPUT_BLAST_DF -m INPUT_MUTATION_DF
                                    -p INPUT_CHOSEN_POSITIONS -o
                                    OUTPUT_DIR